TrushilBudhia/Code-Quiz/README.md

 ## Assets

-The following image shows the web application's appearance:
+The following images show the web application's appearance:

 ![The timed multiple choice code quiz on Javascript fundamentals.
 Click to the 'Start' button begin the quiz.](./assets/images/Code-Quiz-Preview-img1.png)